Wang-Minxin/PlanarSLAM/README.md

 ### PCL

 We use [PCL](http://www.pointclouds.org/) to reconstruct and visualize mesh.
-Download and install instructions can be found at: https://github.com/ros-perception/perception_pcl. **Tested with PCL 1.7.0 and 1.9.0**.
+Download and install instructions can be found at: https://github.com/ros-perception/perception_pcl. **Tested with PCL 1.10**.

 1. https://github.com/PointCloudLibrary/pcl/releases